Jesus is dead

 Twice in this chapter, Matthew talks about Jesus being offered some kind of drink.
 As you read the story, do you think those drinks (27:34, 48) were offered as acts of compassion or as taunting?

 - Time rounded to nearest changing of the guard.
-Romans marked time by four change-of-the guard events every 12 hours: noon/midnight, 3 o’clock, 6 o’clock, 9 o’clock.
-If Jesus was crucified sometime between 9 o’clock in the morning and noon, some witnesses may have said it was closer to the 9 o’clock event, while other witnesses may have said it was closer to noon.
+Romans marked time by four change-of-the guard events every 12 hours: noon/midnight, three o’clock, six o’clock, nine o’clock.
+If Jesus was crucified sometime between nine o’clock in the morning and noon, some witnesses may have said it was closer to the nine o’clock event, while other witnesses may have said it was closer to noon.

 - Poetic license for symbolism sake.
 John and Matthew wanted to help Jewish readers see the symbolism behind the death of Jesus.
 Noon is when Jews sacrificed the Passover lamb.
 Jesus was the sacrifice to end all sacrifices (Hebrews 10:10).